-Effective February 1, 2023, the CFC rate will increase to \$6.00 per rental car transaction day for all airport customers to be collected by all on-airport rental car companies.
-This will also apply to the outlying locations that have qualified airport passengers.
+Effective February 1, 2023, the CFC rate increased to \$6.00 per rental car transaction day for all airport customers to be collected by all on-airport rental car companies.
+This also applied to the outlying locations that have qualified airport passengers.